 - Set cake on cooling rack for about 15 minutes.
 Then place your hand on the cake and flip it over and remove the pan (the cake is substantial enough to hold together in your hand, but you can use a plate if you want).
 If using parchment paper, remove the parchment and gently turn your cake over onto a serving platter.

-- For the cinnamon whipped cream, pour whipping cream into a chilled bowl.
-Add 3 tablespoons sugar, one teaspoon vanilla and one teaspoon cinnamon.
+- Pour One half pint whipping cream into a chilled bowl.
+Add 3 Tablespoons sugar, 1 teaspoon vanilla and 1 teaspoon cinnamon.
 Beat until peaks form and then taste to see if you want to add more sugar.

 - Serve cake warm or room temperature with whipped cream on top.
 Add an additional dash of cinnamon to each portion if desired.